-The aim is to make the agora an environmentally-exemplary project that embodies the School's commitment.
-It meets today's highest standards in sustainable construction and is aiming for certification to the HQE Excellent, BREEAM Very Good and OsmoZ standards.
-The agora is an eco-friendly building that factors environmental responsibility into every aspect of its operation.
+The aim is to make the emlyon's new campus an environmentally-exemplary project that embodies the School's commitment.
+It meets today's highest standards in sustainable construction and is aiming for certification to the HQE Excellent, BREEAM Very Good and OsmoZ standards. emlyon's new campus is an eco-friendly building that factors environmental responsibility into every aspect of its operation.
 It is connected to the metropolitan area's urban heating network, which is one of France's foremost green networks, and it has solar panels on the roof to contribute towards producing sustainable electricity.
 It also has a natural cooling system instead of air conditioning.
 To address the impact of the travel it generates, the School has built environmentally-friendly means of transport into its design, achieving remarkable accessibility by bike and public transport on the B metro line, tram line 1, various bus lines, the Jean Macé train station, parking for 400 bikes and no car parking except for disabled parking...